Greed-n-Throw/photonic-sensing/README.md

 - choose the host, the substrate and the metal(s) observed
 - choose the variation to be observed (variation of f, n3, d) or the dynamic range
 - click on calculation
-- click on export data for make a csv file with the data of the last calcul
+- click on export data (export the last calcul on .csv)
-- click on show
+- click on show (show the last calcul)

 ## Prerequisites